Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-56 consumer-submitted complaints are matched to this model year.
+59 consumer-submitted complaints are matched to this model year.
 Treat the count as a research signal, then read the actual summaries for repeated symptoms.

-The most common categories are exterior lighting, unknown or other, engine.
+The most common categories are unknown or other, exterior lighting, engine.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Enriched records include 8 crash reports, 0 fire reports, 4 injury reports, and 0 fatality reports.
 These fields come from complaint records and should be read in context.